 One of the stops on our European trip in March 2016 was Madrid.
-After just a few hours, it quickly became our favorite European city!
+After just a few hours, it quickly became one of our favorite European cities!
 We were only there for 2 days, but managed to see a lot of the city.
 The weather couldn’t have been more perfect, it was in the high 70s the entire time we were there, a drastic change from the dreary and wet Paris and London!
 We stayed at the Westin Palace Madrid, which I booked using points from my Chase Sapphire Reserve.
 The property is beautiful, and in an awesome location.
 We were able to walk to so many places from here.
 I highly recommend it, especially if it’s free!
 We had a king size bed with a rollaway bed for Milana, and it was perfect.

 Less than a 20 minute walk from the hotel is Plaza Mayor, one of the most famous plazas in all of Madrid.
 Beautiful place to walk around and great for photo ops!

 Just behind the plaza is one of the best markets you will ever go to, Mercado de San Miguel.
 There, you will find many vendors selling different tapas.
 You can walk around the market and sample many different dishes.
 Milana loved the cheese vendor and of course the desserts!
 We tried many things and everything was delicious.

 I grew up in Poland and moved to the US when I was 9.
 My best friend from Poland moved to Madrid a few years after that, and we were reunited in Madrid.
 It’s been nearly 20 years since we last saw each other!
 She took Friday off from work and showed us around her beautiful city.
 We walked around for 9 hours, exploring so many beautiful neighborhoods.
 I highly recommend walking in Madrid, you will see so much more stuff!